Calendar Access and Training

 1. Contact Adam Fries for a brief consultation to determine the best instrument for your needs.

-2. Register an iLab account (for calendar access and billing) with your UO credentials here, https://uoregon.ilab.agilent.com/account/login
+2. Register an iLab account (for calendar access and billing) with your UO credentials here: UO iLab Registration

-3. Once you have a registered iLab account and have been assigned a valid index, schedule a training session with Adam.
+3. Once you have a registered iLab account and have been assigned a valid index, attend the monthly microscopy seminar (TBD) and schedule a training session with Adam.

 4. Send Adam Fries your UO 95 number for card access to the imaging facility in Klamath 270.
 Instrument reservations are made though iLab, and each user will need to register for an iLab account if they do not have one.
-Once training on the instrument has been scheduled and completed, new users will be granted calendar access.
+Once the seminar has been attended and hands-on training of the instrument has been completed, new users will be granted calendar and facility access.

 Individualized training recharge for each of the instruments is a one-time fee of $150 ($300 for external customers).